 Chronic obstructive pulmonary disease (COPD) is a common co-morbidity and cause of new complaints.
 Rapid recognition, assessment, and treatment are paramount to patient outcomes.
 Gone are the days of definitive airway management as first-line therapy.
-The scope of practice has expanded and the expectation of medical care to prevent respiratory collapse along with it.
-With an aging population who spent much of their youth with high incidences of smoking, COPD is a diagnosis that continues to rise as evidenced by the incidence of EMS calls and emergency room (ER) visits.
+The scope of practice has expanded and the expectation of medical care to prevent respiratory collapse or failure along with it.
+With an aging population who spent much of their youth with high prevalence of smoking, COPD is a diagnosis that continues to rise as evidenced by the incidence of EMS calls and emergency room (ER) visits.
 Patients do not always recognize the diagnosis of COPD due to lack of medical access, desire to seek medical attention, or insufficient medical literacy.
 There is a clear increased predominance of COPD in lower-income areas with the above-increased risk factors.
-This care burden then lands on those providing emergency care.
-If the patient has a known diagnosis and is either known to you or can communicate this, it becomes straightforward to recognize their clinical condition.
+This care burden often lands on those providing emergency care.
+If the patient has a known diagnosis and is either known to you or can communicate thier diagnosis of COPD, it becomes straightforward to recognize their clinical condition.
 However, if they are unable, do not know, or have confounding disease processes, then it falls to the clinician to determine the etiology of the complaint and plan rapid, appropriate treatment.

 The Global Initiative for Chronic Obstructive Lung Disease (GOLD) recognizes COPD as the fourth leading cause of death worldwide, and it is expected to assume the number 3 spot by 2020.
 Most often, the reported complaint will be respiratory, for example, shortness of breath, difficulty breathing, dyspnea, or a cough.
 Additionally, it may also be complaints of chest pain, fever, or other broad complaints.
 If the patient is not in a life-threating condition, appropriate history and physical can guide the diagnosis and subsequent treatment.
-There are key mimics on the differential diagnosis that must be accurately assessed, as incorrect diagnosis can increase strain on a failing system and cause a rapid patient decline.
+There are differential diagnosis that must be accurately assessed, as incorrect diagnosis can increase strain on a failing system and cause a rapid patient decline.

 Understand that some patients are not familiar with the term "COPD" and may know their disease by another name.
 The EMS professional should ask about lung disease, chronic bronchitis, or emphysema.
 If the patient is a poor historian, are there bystanders who know the patient and can help provide insight?
 Is there a significant smoking exposure (usually 40 pack years or greater), or dust/chemical exposure from work, what about family history?
 Alpha-antitrypsin deficiency is a rare cause, but a young patient in their 30s with a known family history and non-smoker may still have COPD.
 Otherwise, most patients with COPD are going to be older than 50 years old.
 Do they cough more days than not?
 Is there regular sputum production?
 Do they experience shortness of breath with activities of daily living or more difficulty completing tasks than age-matched peers?
 Can you look at the list of medications or do you see them laying around?
 Do they take medications like inhalers, nebulizer, albuterol, ipratropium, both combined, inhaled steroids, novel long-acting medications (tiotropium, fluticasone/salmeterol, fluticasone furoate/vilanterol, budesonide/formoterol)?
 Most importantly do they require supplemental oxygen at home, if so how much and how often.
 Many times patients are supposed to wear their oxygen more than they do, or you may also notice that they have extremely long supply hoses attached to a flow of 2 liters per minute.
 This length of cord diminishes the benefit greatly.
 Inquire if the patient is still smoking.